-Whether you're a casual runner who logs the occasional mile or someone who hits the pavement every day, you want to have the proper foundation for your runs.
-The right pair of shoes can take you far — although you want to be careful not to clock too many miles in one single pair.
+Whether you're a casual runner who logs the occasional mile, someone who enjoys a regular long walks or are the kind of person who hits the pavement every day, you want to have the proper foundation.
+While the right pair of shoes can help you go the distance, you want to be careful not to clock too many miles in one single pair.

-Generally, you should be replacing your running shoes about every six months, Dr. Suzanne Levine, a podiatrist at Institute Beauté in New York City, told Shop TODAY.
+Generally, you should be replacing your running shoes about every six months, podiatrist Dr. Suzanne Levine, tells Shop TODAY.
 After that time period, your shoes can lose their cushioning, which might put you at risk for stress fractures in the feet and legs.
-"Most people wear out the shoes unevenly," Levine said.
+"Most people wear out the shoes unevenly," Levine says.
 "With use, this can add to instability and can result in an increased risk of sprained ankles, plantar fasciitis, shin splints, runner’s knee and even hip injuries."

 Of course, the six-month time frame isn't a hard and fast rule.
-A marathon runner is likely going to need to replace their shoes far sooner than someone who laces up a few times a month.
-That's why a good rule of thumb to follow is replacing them every 400 to 500 miles, she said.
+A marathon runner is likely going to need to replace their shoes far sooner than someone who laces up for a long walk a few times a month.
+That's why a good rule of thumb to follow is replacing them every 400 to 500 miles, she says.

 If you're not religiously tracking miles, don't worry.
-We got the expert insight on how to tell if your running shoes need an upgrade, plus the podiatrist-approved picks for every type of runner.
+We got expert insight on how to tell if your running shoes need an upgrade — plus, how to determine your foot type to pick the best shoes for you.

 How to tell if it's time to replace your running shoes